-OCR or optical character recognition refers to technology that can recognize letters, numbers, and other written characters.
+Optical character recognition, or OCR, refers to the use of technology that can recognize letters, numbers, and other written characters.
 This allows it to convert images or scanned paper documents into searchable electronic text.
+The basic process of OCR involves examining the text of a document and translating the characters into code that can be used for data processing.
+OCR is sometimes also referred to as text recognition.

 Surprisingly, OCR was first used over 100 years ago in the Optophone, a reading device for the blind that translated letters into sounds.
 Today, OCR is much more advanced, using artificial intelligence to identify characters.
 This allows it to recognize letters even when they appear remarkably different.
 It can, for instance, identify the letters “a” and “g” despite dramatic differences in their structures across different common fonts.
 In some applications — common in mail sorting, but not in ediscovery — OCR can even be used to decipher handwriting.